Are Portland and Oakland ready for Japan?

 Japan's baseball league is pretty high-level stuff

-With the monster contracts Japanese baseball studs Shohei Ohtani and Yoshinobu Yamamoto signed in the last week, both with the Los Angeles Dodgers, it’s not hard to ponder what they’re going to do with all the money they’re making in the next decade.
+With the monster contracts Japanese baseball studs Shohei Ohtani and Yoshinobu Yamamoto signed in the past week - both with the Los Angeles Dodgers - it’s not hard to ponder what they’re going to do with all the money they’re making in the next decade.

 And, do they want to own anything sports wise?
 Like a baseball team?

-With Oakland losing the A’s to Las Vegas, and Portland envisioning itself as the market the A’s should have left for, there’s a reality of two baseball-level markets open on the West Coast of the U.S.
+With Oakland losing the A’s to Las Vegas, and Portland envisioning itself as the market the A’s should have left for, there’s a reality of two Major League Baseball-level markets open on the West Coast of the U.S.

 So, what if those markets: Oakland and Portland, got expansion teams owned all or in part by Ohtani and/or Yamamoto?